 D) In A through C you may use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for counseling sessions.

 Find a counselor that fits your budget.

 Understand that counseling is an expense and investment in yourself.
 You get to decide what type of investment you want to make into your healing, recovery and emotional wellness.

 What do you get for your counseling session fee?

-Somatic counseling or psychotherapy involves engaging in a set of highly complex cognitive, emotional, neurological, biological and behavioral processes that are designed to help you make wanted, needed and lasting changes in your life.
+Somatic counseling or psychotherapy involves engaging in a set of deep brain, highly complex, emotional, neurological, biological and behavioral processes that are designed to help you make wanted, needed and lasting changes in your life.
 The main counseling modality that I use is called Brainspotting which is a brain and body based modality.

 Counseling is about transitioning from dysregulation to regulation from chaos to order.

 Because these processes are experiential, neurobiological, energy based and frequently invisible many people erroneously believe that anybody can do it.
 When there is a belief that anybody can do a particular task(s) the idea that it should be inexpensive or not cost a lot tends to become the norm.